infoweb-internet-solutions/yii2-cms-analytics/README.md

 Write down the 'private key's password' somewhere

-Add the credentials to your params
+Add the credentials to your backend params

 ```php
 return [